Master Digital Marketing, WordPress, SEO

 Why?

-This is a certain form of branding, people would able to relate well if the same font has been used everywhere.
+This is a certain form of branding, people would be able to relate well if the same font has been used everywhere.

 Being consistent matters a lot in the long run for perfect suits for better marketing.